-MN.9.1 Group Allied Health Services (Items 81100 to 81125) for People with Type 2 Diabetes - Eligible Patients -
+MN.9.1 Group Allied Health Services (Items 81100 to 81125) for People with Type 2 Diabetes - Eligible Patients

 MBS items (81100 to 81125) are available for group allied health services for patients with type 2 diabetes.
-These items apply to services provided by eligible diabetes educators, exercise physiologists and dietitians, on referral from a GP.
+These items apply to services provided by eligible diabetes educators, exercise physiologists and dietitians, on referral from a GP or medical practitioner.